-The total pension liability for the June 30, 2020 measurement date was determined by an actuarial valuation as of July 1, 2019 which was rolled forward to June 30, 2020.
-This actuarial valuation used the following actuarial assumptions:
+The total pension liability for the June 30, 2022 measurement date was determined by an actuarial valuation as of July 1, 2021 which was rolled forward to June 30, 2022.
+This actuarial valuation used the actuarial assumptions on the following page.